ilseh/Oppleo/README.md

 ####################################################
 Starting Liquibase at 10:06:44 (version 4.3.1 #26 built at 2021-02-12 17:41+0000)
 Do you want to see this operation's report in Liquibase Hub, which improves team collaboration?
 If so, enter your email.
 If not, enter [N] to no longer be prompted, or [S] to skip for now, but ask again next time (default "S"):
 ```

    If you know you what that go ahead and configure it, otherwise you want to set this to **N** as this install script is used for software updates from the web front, and continuing liquibase interaction here breaks that functionality.

-Oppleo should now be running.
-Check http://localhost/ or the IP address of the raspberry.

 * NOTE: If not running on a Raspberry Pi, detected in the install script by checking `cat /proc/cpuinfo`, the system service file is created but not installed and the service is not enabled and started.
 If running on another system or VM this can be done manually.
    * Install the Oppleo service file
      > `sudo cp /home/pi/Oppleo/install/Oppleo.service /etc/systemd/system/Oppleo.service`
    * Reload the daemon config...